Masters and Ph.D Students

-The graduate certificate in African Studies may be pursued by graduate students enrolled in any PhD program at Stanford University.
-It demonstrates specialized knowledge of African languages, history, culture, and politics.
-It is especially helpful for graduate students seeking to deepen their understanding of African studies while working on advanced degrees in the social sciences, humanities, sciences, and professional fields.
-No additional coursework is usually required as courses completed for the African Studies Certificate also usually fulfill requirements toward students’ degree programs.
+The graduate certificate in African Studies may be pursued by graduate students enrolled in any Masters or PhD program at Stanford University.
+The certificate demonstrates specialized knowledge of African languages, history, culture, and politics, especially helpful for graduate students seeking to deepen their understanding of African studies while working on advanced degrees in the social sciences, humanities, sciences, and professional fields.

 Stanford University acknowledges the importance of Africa and is committed to addressing graduate student interest in the study of the continent.
 The Graduate Certificate in African Studies forms a vital part of this commitment and serves an important intellectual function on our campus.
 The Certificate is open to students in any Stanford University degree-granting graduate program.